 Poultry

 The first outbreak of highly pathogenic avian influenza in poultry in 2025 has been confirmed on the 18th of February 2025.
-Two additional outbreaks have since been confirmed in poultry.
+Additional outbreaks have since been confirmed in poultry.

 The control measures provided for by the European legislation (under which a stamping out in the outbreaks, the immediate delimitation of a 3 km protection zone and a 10 km surveillance zone, movement restrictions within the zones and an increased surveillance within the zones) have been implemented.